-Aromatherapy and essential oils with earthy aroma can be great tools for restoring the balance in within blocked root chakra because it is directly connected to your sense of smell.
+Aromatherapy and essential oils with earthy aroma can be great tools for restoring the balance within your blocked root chakra, because it is directly connected to your sense of smell.

 Some of the best essential oils for healing the root chakra include sandalwood, myrrh, rosemary oil, lavender, frankincense, ylang ylang, vetiver, cinnamon, cypress seed and cedar atlas.